1st Center of the Unmanned Systems Forces: 2024

+2025

 During the night of 28/29 January 2025, the 14th Regiment launched a strike on a pumping station on the Druzhba pipeline along the Russian-Belarusian border in Bryansk Oblast.
 The unit was reportedly using drones which could drop bombs on the targets: according to Defense Express, these drones carry a FAB-250 M-54 high-explosive bomb attached to their underbellies and feature an optical sighting system for precision strikes.
 On 31 January 2025, the Unmanned System Forces confirmed the use of drones carrying 250 kg aerial bombs.
 According to the USF Command, these drones are capable of "reaching up to 2000 km with the possibility of return.
 This is a unique development that changes the rules of the game on the battlefield."

 In March 2025 the 14th UAS Regiment launched salvos of the Ukrainian-made Liutyi (Fierce) strike drone against Russian oil refineries, fuel depots, airfields and ammunition warehouses.

 On 25 September 2025, the unit struck three gas distribution stations in: Shchastia, Severodonetsk and Novopskov (all located in Luhansk Oblast).

 In October 2025, the 14th Regiment was renamed: the 1st Center of the Unmanned Systems Forces.

-On 13 October 2025, the New York Times reported another Liutyi strike against the Saratov refinery, including the fact that the strike commander's call sign was “Casper”.
+On 13 October 2025, The New York Times reported another Liutyi strike against the Saratov refinery, including the fact that the strike commander's call sign was “Casper”.
 Call sign “Casper” is used by the Commander of the 1st Battalion.

 On 31 October 2025, the Associated Press reported another Liutyi strike against Russian targets, including the fact that the strike commander's call sign was “Fidel”.
 Call sign “Fidel” is used by the Co-Founder of the 1st Center.

+2026

+On May 7th ruck the Center hit two Russian Buk-M3 surface-to-air missile systems in Donetsk region.
+The Buk-M3 a modern medium-range air defense system is meant to target drones, missiles, and small aircraft.
+The Unit also hit railway fuel tankers and a fuel storage facility in Luhansk region during the same attack.

+In May of 2026 operators of the 1st Separate Center of the Unmanned Systems Forces struck a Russian UAV training center in the occupied city of Snizhne in the Donetsk region.
+Russian state media tried to falsely claim the attack was on a college dormitory.
+The facility was used as a pilot training school for the Russian Academy of Rocket and Artillery Sciences.

+In July 2026, 1st Center of the Unmanned Systems Forces took part in Operation MoLoChKa, targeting Russian shadow fleet vessels in the Sea of Azov and Black Sea.